 The Secretary shall provide funding proportionately for periods covered by joint resolution adopted by Congress making continuing appropriations and authorization extensions, to the extent permitted by such resolutions.

-The funds provided in a funding agreement may only be consolidated to the extent allowed by and in accordance with the statutes and regulations of the programs from which the funds originated.
+The funds provided in a funding agreement may only be consolidated to the extent allowed by and in accordance with the statutes and regulations of the programs from which the funds originated. f

 § 663.152 May a Tribe negotiate a funding agreement at the same time it is negotiating a compact?

+Yes, provided that a tribe has or will have a compact in place before the terms of the funding agreement go into effect.
 No. In accordance with 23 U.S.C.
 207(d)(1), Tribes must have a compact in place before negotiating and entering into a written annual funding agreement.

+Ok, understood

 § 663.153 May a funding agreement be executed without negotiating a compact?